-It is increasingly common for homeowners to rent their houses out for a short period of time (less than 30 days) through short-term hosting websites such as Airbnb.
-While this can be a great way to earn money.
+It is commonplace for homeowners to rent their houses out for a short period of time (less than 30 days) through short-term hosting platforms such as Airbnb.
+This can be a great way to earn money.
 The vast majority of such rentals are uneventful, but now and again tragedy can strike.
 In one widely reported case, for example, an Airbnb renter in Texas was killed when a tree holding up a backyard hammock he was laying on collapsed onto his head.
-This case makes clear that, before you become a short-term rental host, you should think carefully about your liability for any injuries someone has while staying at your home, and insurance coverage for property damage or loss.
+This case makes clear that, before you become a short-term rental host, you should think carefully about your liability for any injuries someone has while staying at your home and whether you have adequate insurance coverage for property damage or loss.
 Here are some of the key questions to consider.

 Accidents can happen even in the best maintained homes.
 If you slip and fall on the stairs in your own house and break your leg, you can probably turn to your health insurance to cover the costs.
 But what if the same injury happens to one of your renters?
 If this renter files a lawsuit against you, claiming his broken leg was caused by your negligence in not keeping the stairway properly lit, the cost of hiring a lawyer to defend against the lawsuit will run into many thousands of dollars.
 And this doesn't include the cost of any legal settlement or court judgment.
-Will the hosting company pay for all these costs?
-The short answer is “no.” For example, Airbnb, one of the best known hosting companies, states in its website’s terms and conditions that “Airbnb is not responsible for and disclaims any and all liability related to any and all listings and accommodation.”
-So, if there’s a problem, you’re on your own.
+So who will pay?

-Your own insurance policy may provide some protection when you're renting out your home on a short-term basis.
+Your own insurance policy likely provides little or no protection when you're renting out your home on a short-term basis.

 If you own your home or condominium, you undoubtedly have a homeowners' insurance policy.
 Homeowners' insurance provides coverage for damage to or loss of your home and possessions and liability insurance in the event an accident occurs on your property.
 So, if a renter suffers an injury in your home, and you're properly insured, your homeowners' insurance company will be required to pay for your defense and any settlement or damages up to your policy limits.
 However, without insurance, you'll have to pay all these costs out of your own pocket.

-Call your insurance company and specifically ask if your policy covers short-term rentals by paying guests.
+Check with your insurance company or insurance agent and specifically ask if your policy covers short-term rentals by paying guests.
 Make clear how often you plan to rent out your home, whether you'll be at home while renting, and how many people you'll be hosting.
 Send a follow-up email outlining your insurer's answer, and ask for confirmation so that you have everything in writing.

 However, renters' insurance is subject to the same limitations as homeowners' insurance.
 It ordinarily provides coverage for tenants who have occasional guests, but not for those engaged in the business of renting out their apartments to paying guests.

-However, some hosting companies have begun to offer their own insurance or reimbursement plans.
-For example, Airbnb has a "host guarantee" in which the company promises to pay up to $1 million to a host for property damage.
+To fill this gap, some hosting companies offer their own insurance or reimbursement plans.
+For example, Airbnb has a "host guarantee" in which the company promises to pay up to $1 million to a host for property damage caused by a renter.
 However, Airbnb makes clear on its website that the guarantee is "not insurance," and does not cover cash and securities, collectibles, rare artwork, jewelry, pets, or personal liability.
 HomeAway's liability insurance does not cover damage caused by guests to your own property.
 HomeAway recommends purchasing such coverage from Proper Insurance.